Joshua Eilberg: Legal and early political career

 He entered the United States Naval Reserve and became a private practice lawyer, later becoming assistant district attorney of the city of Philadelphia from 1952 to 1954.
 He was elected to the Pennsylvania State House of Representatives, serving from 1954 to 1966, rising to the position of majority leader in 1965–1966.
 He was a delegate to the Democratic National Conventions of 1960, 1964 and 1968, and was the Democratic ward leader for the fifty-fourth ward of Philadelphia.

 Congress

 He was elected in 1966 as a Democrat to the 90th and to the five succeeding Congresses.
-In 1974, Eilberg defeated Chris Matthews, former host of MSNBC's Hardball with Chris Matthews, in the Democratic primary.
+In 1974, Eilberg defeated Chris Matthews, future host of MSNBC's Hardball with Chris Matthews, in the Democratic primary.
 In 1978, he defeated Mark B. Cohen in the Democratic primary, before losing to Charles F. Dougherty.
 While in office, he served as the Chairman of the Judiciary Subcommittee on Immigration, Citizenship, and International Law.
 In that role, Representative Eilberg led a legislative veto to override the Attorney General's suspension of deportation of Jagdish Rai Chadha and five others under the Immigration and Nationality Act.
 The Supreme Court later found the legislative veto unconstitutional in INS v.
 Chadha, 462 U.S. 919 (1983).